How secure can anyone feel in their marriage?

 And despite all that, it still went on to win the Tony!

 Wow!
-Very funny story! . . .
-Now, let’s talk about your latest play, The Philanderer’s Commitment—provocative title.
-It got gushing reviews at Playwrights’ Horizons in New York.
-Same thing when it played at Steppenwolf in Chicago.
+Very funny story!
+Now, let’s talk about your latest play, The Philanderer’s Commitment—provocative title, by the way.
+It got gushing reviews at Playwrights’ Horizons in New York and Steppenwolf in Chicago.

 I’m not making predictions.
 I’m simply exploring possibilities.

 But do you think the audience here at the Cleveland Play House is ready for such possibilities?

 I don’t write for the audience in Cleveland—or anywhere else, for that matter.

 Careful, Owen!
 Can you really afford to take your audience for granted in this day and age?

 I’m not some market researcher trying to figure out what the public will buy.
 I write from the heart.